-If the pre-requisite lesson has an Assessment which requires a passing grade, the student must pass the quiz before he/she can access the module.
+If the pre-requisite lesson has an Assessment that requires a passing grade, the student must pass the quiz before he/she can access the module.

 Teachable also allows you to lock your content but it works pretty differently.
 So, compliance is enforced at a course level and you’ll need to choose from one of the three options.

 For example, if you select ‘Enforce Lecture Order’, the user must progress through all the lectures in the course in order.
-Similarly, you can also enforce a quiz completion compliance like you.
+Similarly, you can also enforce a quiz completion compliance.

 When it comes to content dripping, it works pretty similarly on both the platforms.
 With both Teachable and Kajabi, you can drip your content either based on student enrollment or based on a specific date.